DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 The _6OP-DX_ module is the "control tower" of DX7 in the OhmerPrems ecosystem!

-Despite its very huge size for an Eurorack module (117HP wide), its avantage is to propose all DX7 parameters behind your eyes, without need to navigate between "pages", "subpages", submenus, and so on.
-Most DX7 parameters are potentiometers, few of them are momentary buttons to toggle a state (on/off), or to select the LFO waveform.
+Despite its very huge size for an Eurorack module (117HP wide), its avantage is to propose all DX7 parameters behind your eyes, without need to navigate between ton of menus/submenus...
+Most DX7 parameters are potentiometers (few of them are momentary buttons to toggle a state (on/off), one to select the LFO waveform).

 This _6OP-DX_ module is mainly useful to prepare your DX7 synthesizer file(s) you'll need in your project (can be single-voice files, 32-voice cartridge files, or full synthesizer files).
 When your sound design session is completed (and of course, saved), you'll can replace the huge _6OP-DX_ module by its compact variant, the _6OP-DX Kompakt_, in order to save signifiant space in your rack.
 Of course, you'll must open appropriate file(s), either **.6opsynth** file (single-voice), **.6opcart** file (32-voice cartridge), or **.6opsynth** file (entire synthesizer), previously made by any _6OP-DX_ module.
 Please read [6OP-DX Kompakt User's Manual](https://github.com/DomiKamu/OhmerPrems/blob/v2/docs/modules/6OP-DX/Manual.md) for more details about this thinner module!